-- (a) Each County Council shall review annually the needs of juveniles in the county who are at risk of delinquency or who have been adjudicated undisciplined or delinquent and the resources available to address those needs.
-The Council shall develop and advertise a request for proposal process and submit a written plan of action for the expenditure of juvenile sanction and prevention funds to the board of county commissioners for its approval.
-Upon the county's authorization, the plan shall be submitted to the Department for final approval and subsequent implementation. - (b) Each County Council shall ensure that appropriate intermediate dispositional options are available and shall prioritize funding for dispositions of intermediate and community-level sanctions for court-adjudicated juveniles under minimum standards adopted by the Department. - (c) On an ongoing basis, each County Council shall: - (1) Assess the needs of juveniles in the community, evaluate the adequacy of resources available to meet those needs, and develop or propose ways to address unmet needs. - (2) Evaluate the performance of juvenile services and programs in the community.
-The Council shall evaluate each funded program as a condition of continued funding. - (3) Increase public awareness of the causes of delinquency and of strategies to reduce the problem. - (4) Develop strategies to intervene and appropriately respond to and treat the needs of juveniles at risk of delinquency through appropriate risk assessment instruments. - (5) Provide funds for services for treatment, counseling, or rehabilitation for juveniles and their families.
-These services may include court-ordered parenting responsibility classes. - (6) Plan for the establishment of a permanent funding stream for delinquency prevention services. - (d) The Councils may examine the benefits of joint program development between counties within the same judicial district.
+- The Councils shall annually review the needs of juveniles in the county who are at risk of delinquency or who have been adjudicated undisciplined or delinquent and the resources available to address those needs.
+The Council shall develop and advertise a request for proposal process and submit a written plan of action for the expenditure of juvenile sanction and prevention funds to the board of commissioners of the county for its approval.
+Upon the county's authorization, the plan shall be submitted to the Department for final approval and subsequent implementation. - The Councils shall ensure that appropriate intermediate dispositional options are available and shall prioritize funding for dispositions of intermediate and community level sanctions for court-adjudicated juveniles pursuant to minimum standards adopted by the Department. - (c) The Councils shall perform the following functions on an ongoing basis: - Assess the needs of juveniles in the community, evaluate the adequacy of resources available to meet those needs, and develop or propose ways to address unmet needs; - Evaluate the performance of juvenile services and programs in the (2) community.
+The Council shall evaluate each funded program as a condition of continued funding: - Increase public awareness of the causes of delinquency and of strategies (3) to reduce the problem: - Develop strategies to intervene and appropriately respond to and treat (4) the needs of juveniles at risk of delinquency through appropriate risk assessment instruments;

+delinquency prevention services.